 Theme days are generally held on Wednesdays and Fridays, and campers are encouraged (but not required!) to come in costume or dress up.
 Please do not make theme days stressful for yourselves - any level of participation (or not) is fine.
 Themes can be broadly interpreted and the point is to have fun and be creative.
-Please make sure any costumes are 1) comfortable and appropriate to the weather; 2) things you wouldn't mind getting wet or dirty; 3) not expensive, irreplaceable, or of significant personal value.
+Please make sure any costumes are I) comfortable and appropriate to the weather; 2) things you wouldn't mind getting wet or dirty; 3) not expensive, irreplaceable, or of significant personal value.
 As with all things at camp, please label items, as campers usually change out of them by the afternoon.

-During costumed events, we ask that children do not bring any type of toy weapon, nor should they depict characters of horror or unusual cruelty.
+During costumed events, we do not allow weapons or depictions of horror or unusual cruelty, or that may be culturally insensitive.